-The students should have the following background: Knowledge of the fundamentals of Contemporary History of Spain: the key processes and relevant historical facts.
-Having assimilated the contents and achieved the objectives set out in Economic History and Business, Part 1, a course that provides the contextual and methodological elements necessary to understand the historical evolution of the Spanish economy.
-Having assimilated the contents and achieved the goals set in the following courses: Introduction to Economics and Data Analysis.
-Students must possess the following basic skills to start the learning process: Basic skills in spread sheet software (Excel) and text process (Word).
-Basic skills achieved in the course Data Analysis.
+The students should have the following background:

+- Knowledge of the fundamentals of Contemporary History of Spain: the key processes and relevant historical facts. - Comprehension of the contents of Economic History and Business, Part 1, a course that provides the contextual and methodological elements necessary to understand the historical evolution of the Spanish economy. - Comprehension of the contents and the knowledge achieved in the following courses: Introduction to Economics and Data Analysis.

+Students must possess the following basic skills to start the learning process:

+- Basic skills in spread sheet software (Excel) and text process (Word). - Basic skills achieved in the course Data Analysis.